 This absolutely gorgeous hardback book is designed to be read year after year for the Advent season.
 The quality of the book is such that I can imagine it becoming a book that is passed down to future generations.The illustrations remind me of The Jesus Storybook Bible illustrations and are just beautiful!

-I received a copy from the publisher Tyndale for review (you can earn free books too) and am absolutely thrilled to be using this book for Advent this year for our kids (ages 5 and 2).
+I received a copy from the publisher Tyndale for review and am absolutely thrilled to be using this book for Advent this year for our kids (ages 8, 5 and 2).

 The book starts out where all books should start out, at the beginning!
 From creation to the flood to the story of Abraham, each day works through the Old Testament stories and progresses toward the ultimate revelation of Jesus as King.